MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 The `fetch(url)` method returns an [HTTResponse](../reference/HTTPResponse.md) object, which has the methods for reading the response.
 Use the `getContentText` method for reading a text response and `getContent` for reading a binary response.

 For the stock quote request above, use `getContentText` to get the JSON response.
-To acces the individual fields in the JSON response, use the `JSON.parse()` method to parse the response.
+To access the individual fields in the JSON response, use the `JSON.parse()` method to parse the response.

 ```javascript
     var stock = JSON.parse(response.getContentText());